 1.1) Go to the website https://msys2.github.io/ and download the last version of the installer (msys2-x86_64-20160205.exe now when I am writing).

-1.2) Start the installer, setting the destination to a folder with no spaces in the name (the default "C:\MinGW" is perfect).
-When asked about the "Repository catalogues", select "Download latest repository catalogues".
-In this way you will be sure to have the latest versions of the MinGW packages.
+1.2) Start the installer (for detailed instructions, look at this link), setting the destination to a folder with no spaces in the name (the default "C:\msys64" is perfect).

 Before starting the compilation, a small fix to GnuPG sources is required if you want to perform the checks.

-2.1) If you have not yet done so, download the GnuPG 1.4.13 source (of course from http://www.gnupg.org).
-In the MinGW folder, there is a subfolder named "msys", with another subfolder "1.0", with another subfolder "home", with another subfolder named after your user name.
+2.1) If you have not yet done so, download the GnuPG 1.4.20 source (of course from http://www.gnupg.org).
+In the MSYS folder, there is a subfolder named "home", with another subfolder named after your user name.
 You have to unpack GnuPG sources inside this last folder, with all the directory structure of the compressed file.
-If everything is OK, you will have another subfolder named "gnupg-1.4.13" with all the sources inside.
+If everything is OK, you will have another subfolder named "gnupg-1.4.20" with all the sources inside.

 2.2) If you want to be able to perform the checks, open the file "seat.test" in the "checks" subfolder and go to line 9.

 Change "$i y" into "z y" and add just before line 9 two new lines with the following commands: "cp $i z" and "unix2dos z".
 Save and close the file.